Media Sanitization Standard

 Appendix to Policy

-To prevent unauthorized access to University information, data must be permanently erased from devices (e.g., computer, server, laptop, multi-function printer, medical equipment, cell phone, etc.) or storage media (e.g., CD, thumb drive, workstation/server hard drives, etc.) prior to transfer, obsolescence, or when the hardware becomes no longer usable or needed.
-Effective Media Sanitization requires reasonable efforts to prevent recovery of residual stored data on the media.
+To prevent unauthorized access to University information, data must be permanently erased from devices (e.g., computer, server, laptop, multi-function printer, medical equipment, cell phone, etc.) or storage media (e.g., CD, thumb drive, workstation/server hard drives, etc.) prior to transfer, obsolescence, or retirement of hardware.
+Effective media sanitization requires reasonable efforts to prevent recovery of residual stored data on the media.
+Paper containing University information must also be securely disposed of.

 The following table defines the baseline security controls for media sanitization.